 In VFP, students learn and apply skills such as decision-making about ethical dilemmas, diagnosis of mental disorders (DSM), and risk assessment.
 In addition, students develop skills in specific evidence-based intervention techniques like Motivational Interviewing, Problem Solving Therapy, and Cognitive Behavioral Therapy.
 VFP primes students with the skills they will need to work with real clients once they start their community-based field placements.

 There are several practical benefits of VFP as well.
-With the demand for social workers growing (the job outlook for social workers is expected to increase 19% between 2012 and 2022 based on data from bls.gov) there is greater demand for agency placements.
+With the demand for social workers growing (the job outlook for social workers is expected to increase 19% between 2012 and 2022 based on data from the Bureau of Labor Statistics) there is greater demand for agency placements.
 By starting with VFP, students begin fulfilling their field placement hours immediately upon starting the program.
 This gives USC more time to match students to local agencies for their community-based field placements.

 VFP allows USC to introduce field education to students in their online MSW program in a standardized manner that is consistent for each student.
 Online MSW programs place students at different agencies across the United States, so it can be difficult to ensure that students are getting a consistent experience in their field placements.